OccupyMars2025/OccupyMars2025/README.md

 ### *Extroverted and cheerful individuals always adapt to new environments and embrace new challenges more easily than introverted ones.*
+### *Since you believe that your introverted personality has caused many setbacks and failures in your life, then actively change your personality!*

 ### <p align="center"> *Achieve small victories every hour* </p>
 ### <p align="center"> *The harder the task, the smaller your first step should be.* </p>